OSC/ood-images/README.md

 # Open OnDemand Images

-This repo contains images in various technologies of the Open OnDemand System
+This repo contains images in various technologies of the Open OnDemand platform

 1. containers in [docker](docker/) and [podman](podman/)
 2. vagrant image in [vagrant](vagrant/)